 "(c) Liability. - A seller may contract with a certified service provider to collect and remit sales and use taxes payable to the State on sales made by the seller.
 A certified service provider with whom a seller contracts is the agent of the seller.
 As the seller's agent, the certified service provider, rather than the seller, is liable for sales and use taxes due this State on all sales transactions the certified service provider processes for the seller unless the seller misrepresents the type of products_items_it sells or commits fraud.
-A seller that misrepresents the type of the misrepresents the type of the seller or fraud."
+A seller that misrepresents the type of products_items_it sells or commits fraud is liable for taxes not collected as a result of the misrepresentation or fraud."